b33f/ian/content/blog/the-human-touch/index.md

 **Overview:**

-- In **April 2025**, marks & Spencer (M&S) announced a cyber incident after disruptions to contactless payments and click-and-collect services over the Easter weekend.
+- In **April 2025**, marks & Spencer (M&S) [announced a cyber incident](https://corporate.marksandspencer.com/cyber-update) after disruptions to contactless payments and click-and-collect services over the Easter weekend.
-- The attackers, identified as the hacking group **Scattered Spider**, breached M&S’s systems by exploiting a **third-party IT vendor’s service desk**, believed to be operated by **Tata Consultancy Services (TCS)**.
+- The attackers, later identified as the hacking group **Scattered Spider**, breached M&S’s systems by exploiting a **third-party IT vendor’s service desk**, believed to be operated by **Tata Consultancy Services (TCS)**.
 - Through social engineering, attackers posed as internal personnel and persuaded service desk staff to reset credentials, giving them access to domain systems.
 - They extracted the `NTDS.dit` Active Directory file, cracked password hashes, and executed the **DragonForce ransomware** across VMware ESXi systems, crippling e-commerce, payment, and logistics systems.